talpor/talpor-dev-handbook/docs/conception/index.md

 ## The Conception Phase

 The conception phase begins at the moment a new project walks through the door.
-The main focus in this stage is understanding the requirements of the project, and the results of this whole process is a set of mockups and estimations that fulfill those requirements.
+The main focus at this stage is understanding the requirements of the project, and the results of this whole process is a set of mockups and estimations that fulfill those requirements.